Scholarships are one of the most sought after types of aid because students do not have to pay these funds back!

 Scholarships are awarded to students who qualify based upon academics, service, extra-curricular involvement, or extraordinary talent.
 These funds may also be awarded from outside sources such as schools, employers, organizations, corporations, foundations and more.
 Scholarships are awarded at the beginning of a student's first term and will automatically be renewed each year provided the student maintains the required GPA and does not exhaust the maximum number of terms offered.

 Financial awards recognizing outstanding student achievement are generously supported by donors to Saint Louis University.
 The Office of Development provides opportunities for select students to interact with these donors in various stewardship activities.
 Outstanding students chosen to participate in these activities will be notified by the Office of Development at a future date.

 Four-year merit-based scholarships, ranging from $3,000 to $16,000 per year, are available to incoming freshmen.
 The Billiken, Ignatian, University, Dean's and Vice President's Scholarships do not require a separate scholarship application - the Application for Freshman Admission automatically qualifies applicants for consideration.
-Once a student is offered a merit-based scholarship, it is theirs to keep should they enroll at SLU, provided they maintain the required GPA.
-The required GPAs for each scholarship are as follows:
+Once a student is offered a merit-based scholarship, it is theirs to keep should they enroll at SLU.
+The award is automatically renewed based upon full-time enrollment over 8 consecutive semesters and maintenance of the required GPA referenced below:

 Billiken Catholic 2.0